edgelesssys/contrast/dev-docs/aks/nested-virt-internals.md

 ## Using nested CVM-in-VM outside of AKS

-The instance types and images can be used for regular VMs (and scalesets):
+The instance types and images can be used for regular VMs (and scale sets):

 ```sh
 LOCATION=westeurope